chartmogul/chartmogul-go/README.md

 [Deprecation] - `account_token`/`secret_key` combo is deprecated.
 Please use API key for both fields.
 Version 3.x will introduce a breaking change in authentication configuration.
 For more details, please visit: https://dev.chartmogul.com

+Version 4.x will introduce a breaking change for pagination on List endpoints.
+The `cursor` object now expects a `per_page` and `cursor` parameter. `page` will no longer be accepted.

 First create the `API` struct by passing your API key, available from the administration section of your ChartMogul account.

 ```go